 Although the Taipei night market scene is legendary for the quantity and quality of street food selections, the Taiwanese mega-city has plenty of food experiences to enjoy while the sun is shining.
 As a bonus, many daytime experiences won’t break the bank for cheap eats travelers.

 To be clear, five hours isn’t enough time to linger at a Taiwanese restaurant and truly experience all of the best food in Taipei.
-However, if you have limited time like us, these are our culinary picks for Taipei in a day:
+However, if you have limited time like us, these are our culinary picks when exploring the best places to eat in Taipei in just one day:

 1. Eat Soup Dumplings (Xiǎo Lóng Bāo)